-Google Photos: 5 awesome features you should be using
+Google Photos: Awesome new features you need to start using

 Sharing links

 When you share a photo in Google Photos, it pops up the standard Android share menu.
-However, there's a special option hidden in there.
-Tap "Create link," and you instantly create an album that can be shared with anyone.
-This works with multiple images, and there's also a toggle to allow others to add photos to the album at that link.
+However, there’s a special option hidden in there.
+Tap “Create link,” and you instantly create a link that works for anyone with the URL.
+This works with multiple images, and there’s also a toggle to allow others to add photos to the album at that link.

 The link is copied to your clipboard, so you can send it to any app you want.
 Only those with access to the link will be able to see the album.
 Should you ever want to discontinue access to that shared image or images, just head over the shared tab in the Photos app.
 Your links are shown here, alongside regular albums.
 Tap on the link and use Menu > Delete.
 This is also where you can add more images to your shared link, if you so choose.